fetchai/docs-archived/docs/etch-language/sc-annotations.md

 endfunction
 ```

+Only one `@init` function per contract is allowed.
+Attempting to define more than one will raise a compile-time error.

 !!!
 Remember
     We use `main()` in the examples to allow for testing smart contract code outside of a ledger environment.